ryanbmilbourne/buildpack-opencv/README.md

 I would also like to be able to install this buildpack after the standard Python buildpack, so that the OpenCV Python modules are installed for use in Python code.
 I believe this will require working out what OpenCV installs into the Python directories and including that in the package.

+The image should be stored in a project-owned S3 bucket and downloaded using appropriate credentials rather than an anonymous download.